by Irena Kavas (author)

 “Bartsch Golf Ball” (United States Patent Office)

-The golf ball market continues to be dominated by the Titleist ProV1 and its four-piece version ProV1x, which made their manufacturer an absolute winner of the 1990s “Golf Ball War”.70 However, Titleist’s over 15-yearold “reign” didn’t scare away other ballmakers.
+The golf ball market continues to be dominated by the Titleist ProV1 and Titleist four-piece version ProV1x golf balls, which made their manufacturer an absolute winner of the 1990s “Golf Ball War”.70 However, Titleist’s over 15-year old “reign” didn’t scare away other ballmakers.
 Golfers can thus today choose from more than 1,000 golf balls (excluding those that are not on the USGA and R&A Conforming Ball List)71 designed to provide more control, achieve greater distances, increased durability, optimal spin, etc. and ultimately, make the game more enjoyable while helping golfers improve their score.

 Photo Credit: “Titleist ProV1” listed on Golf Support

-not any time soon, anyway.
+You probably have a good understanding of the history of golf balls by now, so it may be interesting to take a glance into the future too.
+Considering the domination of the Titleist Pro V1 and V1x over the last 15 years, it has become hard to imagine other brands dominating the market; not any time soon, anyway.
 But we mustn’t forget that domination of this kind is not new in the world of golf balls.
-During the era of the featheries, ballmaking was in the domain of only a few families for generations.
+Across the history of golf balls, and especially during the era of the featheries, ballmaking was in the domain of only a few families for generations.
 And when the guttie hit the market, they simply switched to making the gutta percha.
 But after F1the mechanisation of the guttie manufacture, large rubber companies joined the ballmaking industry and slowly took over the dominating position of the former ballmaking “dynasties”.
 But for the end user – the golfer, the essence remained unchanged.
 He or she could choose between golf balls from a handful of major brands which didn’t really have any serious competition for much of the 20th century.

 (12) “Acts of Parliament banning golf”, National Library of Scotland, accessed August 3, 2016. http://digital.nls.uk/golf-in-scotland/banned/1457-act.html.